Azure/arc_jumpstart_drops/script_automation/arc_edge_volumes_cloudsync_ubuntu_k3s_single_sftp/README.md

 ## Overview

-#### Azure Container Storage enabled by Azure Arc: Edge Volumes Cloud Backed Botomless Ingest Single Node K3s on Ubuntu
+#### Azure Container Storage enabled by Azure Arc: Edge Volumes Cloud Backed Botomless Ingest Single Node K3s on Ubuntu with an SFTP Front End
-This example can be used to install Azure Container Storage enabled by Azure Arc to provide a Cloud Backed ReadWriteMany Edge Volume on an Ubuntu system with K3s.
+This example can be used to install Azure Container Storage enabled by Azure Arc to provide a Cloud Backed ReadWriteMany Edge Volume on an Ubuntu system with K3s and then put an SFTP front end.
+This allows you all the functionality of the base product as well as being able to accept writes from SFTP clients.
-Cloud Backed Bottomless Ingest volumes will transfer files saved to the volume to cloud and purge the local copy.
+Cloud Backed Bottomless Ingest volumes will transfer files saved to the volume to cloud and purge the local copy, according to your ingest policy.

 > ⚠️ **Disclaimer:** Azure Container Storage enabled by Azure Arc: Edge Volumes is currently in public preview.
 Access to the feature is limited and subject to specific terms and conditions.
 For further details and updates on availability, please refer to the [Azure Container Storage enabled by Azure Arc Documentation](https://learn.microsoft.com/en-us/azure/azure-arc/container-storage/overview).